Camiguin Island in Mindanao

 Hire a multi-cab for the day and ask the driver to take you to Ardent hot springs and then to Sto.
 Niño Cold springs.
 The contrast between hot and cold water is supposedly good for circulation.

 3. Trek up the Old Volcano

-As mentioned earlier, the Old Volcano is one of the most popular sights to see in Camiguin.
-Pilgrims come here during holy week to meditate on the stations of the cross and take photos of the life-sized images there.
+As mentioned earlier, the Old Volcano is one of the most famous sights to see in Camiguin.
+Pilgrims come here during the holy week to meditate on the stations of the cross and take photos of the life-sized images there.

 Camiguin is home to the sweetest and most succulent lanzones fruits.
-The peak season starts in September and tourists come in droves to buy these round fruits.
-They only last for a few months, though, but there are measures being done to help trees bear fruit all year.
+The peak season starts in September, and tourists come in droves to buy these round fruits.
+They only last for a few months, though, but measures are being taken to help trees bear fruit all year.

-These yema filled buns come in an assortment of flavors, but the most popular are durian, ube, and jackfruit.
+These yema-filled buns come in various flavors, but the most popular are durian, ube, and jackfruit.
 You can freeze these desserts to extend their shelf life.
-Microwave them for a few seconds to re-heat.
+Microwave them for a few seconds to reheat.

 How about you?
 What’re your favorite places to stay on Camiguin Island?
 Share it by posting a comment below, and we might include it on our next list of best hotels and resorts in Camiguin Island update.

 *Camiguin Island Hotels and Resorts Rates may change without prior notice; please visit Agoda for updated hotel rates, availability, and current hotel promos.